 PROJECT OBJECTIVE To improve the long-term sustainability and risk/return profile of the Board's private equity portfolio.
 2021-22 DELIVERABLES After review of the requirements and approval by Staff and the Board, become a signatory to the ILPA DAI and designate a senior Investments Staff member to the ILPA D&I Council in order to contribute to the ILPA industry initiative.
-2021-22 MILESTONES BY SEPTEMBER 30, 2021 a) Executive management and Investments Staff will be designated to review and oversee the process to become a signatory to the ILPA DAI Initiative and a member of the D&amp;I Council.; and, b) Designate a senior Investments Staff member to the D&amp;I Council.
+2021-22 MILESTONES BY SEPTEMBER 30, 2021 Executive management and Investments Staff will be designated to review and oversee the process to become a signatory to the ILPA DAI Initiative and a member of the D&I Council.

-&lt;sup>2 Staff anticipates hiring an Investment Officer III to lead this Project by the fourth quarter of calendar year 2021 (revised per 1st Quarter Update).
+3 Staff anticipates hiring an Investment Officer III to lead this Project by the fourthfirst quarter of calendar year 2022 (revised per 1st-2nd Quarter Update).